tapanit-e/feedforward-nn/README.md

-# feedforward-nn
+# MLP implementation with pure javascript
-A basic feedforward neural network implementation with pure javascript
+With bias and momentum